aprevost/SalesTaxExercise/README.md

 - the hope is that when the need arose, this class could be extended to create one that supports all the needed functionality

-- if not, we would have to swap in a custom Region class of our own creation which reimplemented all the methods from this one that our code actually uses, plus the additional ones required
+- if not, we would have to swap in a custom Region class of our own creation which re-implemented all the methods from this one that our code actually uses, plus the additional ones required

+6) implementing the taxable categories as a single enum is too simple

+- that design would not survive the addition of a 2nd tax jurisdiction

+- taxable categories really should be an interface with a different implementation/different possible values for each tax jurisdiction